pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0109.md

     throwing async sequences.

     Note that care must be taken when "erasing" async sequences to streams.
-The `AsyncStream` and `AsyncThrowingStream` types do not support multiple subscribe/Users/brandon/projects/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0110_WritingReliableAsyncTests.swift
-/Users/brandon/projects/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0110.mdrs, and so you may need to create
-    multiple streams from a single sequence to support that behavior.
+The `AsyncStream` and `AsyncThrowingStream` types do not support multiple subscribers, and so you may need to create multiple streams from a single sequence to support that behavior.
 This is unfortunately the best we can do until Swift gets the features necessary to support something like `any AsyncSequence<Element>`.